Find out what you can expect after you have applied.

 How long it takes to receive a decision

-We typically receive a high number of applications to our courses.
-We aim to make decisions on applications submitted by the January UCAS deadline by the end of March.
+We typically receive a high number of applications to our courses so it can take time to receive a decision.
+For applications submitted by the January UCAS deadline, UCAS asks universities to make decisions by mid-May at the latest.

-For some subject areas, the number of applicants exceeds the number of places available so, to ensure that we treat all applications fairly and equitably, we wait until after the UCAS deadline has passed before reviewing applications and making a final decision.
-This is a normal part of our process and may mean you have to wait a little longer to hear from us, though we will still aim to make a decision by the end of March.
-For more information about application decisions for courses that follow this process, visit the relevant webpage:
+For some subject areas, the number of applicants exceeds the number of places available so, to ensure that we treat all applications fairly and equitably, we wait until after the UCAS application deadline has passed before reviewing applications and making a final decision.
+This helps us to ensure we get the planned number of students on your course, giving you the high-quality student experience that you expect from Leeds.

 - Business School